rubiojr/rapi/README.md

 I'm trying to learn how [restic](https://github.com/restic/restic) works, and this repository relates my journey.

+## Tooling

+This repository also provides some useful tooling for restic repositories.
+Please see the [tooling documentation](/docs/tooling/README.md).

 ## Target audience

 This is not a user's guide, [the official documentation](https://restic.readthedocs.io/en/latest/010_introduction.html) is quite good at it.